In fact, along with Brazil and India, the United States has one of the most complex tax systems in the entire world.

 Is there a difference in the tax process for FBA sellers, dropshippers, and ecommerce shops?

-This is one of the biggest questions we get asked, and we want to address it before we dive into the details.
+This is one of the biggest questions we get asked, and the answer is often debated within ecommerce communities.

 Product Taxability